Autobiographical, Game Development, Game Thoughts, Media Thoughts & Reviews

 Quantum Tangle – Phase Lemon

-The tangle slime is my favorite of all the slime.
-I loved the quantum slimes as well, until I had several bad trials with them.
-I tried combining them with several other slimes including Pink, and Tabby.
-But for some reason they just would not stay in their corral.
-I grew to despise the quantum slimes for their escape artistry, and had a long stint on my farm where there was not a quantum slime to be found.
+The tangle slime is my favorite of all the slimes.
+I loved the quantum slimes as well until I had several bad trials.
+I combined them with everything, including Pink and Tabby, but they just would not stay in their corral.
+I grew to despise the quantum slimes for their escape artistry and had a long stint on my farm with not a quantum slime to be found.

-Then one day, my Tangle Tabby slimes all tared because my boom rad slimes had thrown one of their plorts within grabbing distance.
-I was very sad.
-But it gave me the opportunity and inspiration to try Tangle Quantum largos.
-I put them in the Overgrowth so rather than escaping, they would have chickens to reach for if they got hungry, (and would be relatively secluded from other slimes so they do not accidentally reach for plorts).
-Just in case though, they have a Hydro Turret next to their corral.
+Then, one day, my Tangle Tabby slimes all tarred because my boom rad slimes threw one of their plorts within grabbing distance.
+I was very sad, but it gave me the opportunity and inspiration to try Tangle Quantum largos.
+I put them in the Overgrowth so they had chickens to reach for rather than escaping if they got hungry, and they would be relatively secluded from other slimes so they didn’t accidentally reach for plorts.
+Just in case, though, they have a Hydro Turret next to their corral.

 saberDervish